Mixed Berry Crumble | Ultralight Backpacking Recipe

 NUTRITION

-- For a no-added-sugar recipe, replace cane sugar with a sugar substitute.
+- For a low-sugar recipe, replace cane sugar with a sugar substitute.

 - To reduce calories by 120, do not add the 1 Tbsp (14 g) coconut oil.
 However, the oil helps create a fruit compote sauce.